-Xyce used the defaults in the two examples given above, as no doping parameters were specified.
+Xyce used default doping profiles in the two examples from the previous section, so no doping parameters were specified.
 Default profiles are uniquely specified by the number of electrodes.
 In practice, especially for two-dimensional simulations, the user will generally need to specify the doping profile manually.